wiremock/api-template-library/text2data.org/index.md

 ---
 slug: "text2data-org"
-name: "Text Analytics & Sentiment Analysis API | api.text2data.com"
+title: "Text Analytics & Sentiment Analysis API | api.text2data.com"
 provider: "text2data.org"
 description: "<p>The current api version is <b>v3.4</b></p><br><br><p>The api methods\
   \ listed below can be called directly from this page to test the output.
 You might\